GINA FERRUS DUNCAN

 Gerald Reid, MD.

 Brendan M. Owens is the Vice President of LEED Technical Development for the U.S. Green Building Council (USGBC).
 He collaborates with development teams and technical committees to evolve and refine USBGC’s Green Building Rating System.
 Known for his keen analytical abilities, he has served in an advisory role for hundreds of LEED certified projects, including the Empire State Building, Soldier Field, and the Pentagon Renovation.
 A Civil Engineering graduate of Purdue University, he presented at the Greenbuild International Conference and Expo in 2011 and the Green Building Council of South Africa Conference in 2010.
-A devoted spouse and father of two, Brendan is committed to sharing his knowledge and expertise in Haiti.
+Brendan is committed to sharing his knowledge and expertise in Haiti.

 CECILIA LOPEZ OETGEN